 After site preparation has been completed and the site surveying is done, the foundations are ready to be installed.
 It is the responsibility of the site lead to review and understand the site foundation layout, surroundings, installation procedures, and to manage the installation to completion.
-Each project has different requirements (embedment depths, spans, etc.) that need to be met according to site testing and data gathered prior to the start of the project.
-The site lead must verify that the foundations on site match the order and project requirements.
+Each project has different requirements.